longrongyang/LNCIS/README.md

 ## Introducton

+Instance segmentation has achieved siginificant progress in the presence of correctly annotated datasets.
+Yet, object classes in largescale datasets are sometimes ambiguous, which easily causes confusion.
+In addition, limited experience and knowledge of annotators can also lead to mislabeled object classes.
+To solve this issue, a novel method is proposed in this paper, which uses different losses describing different roles of noisy class labels to enhance the learning.
+Specifically, in instance segmentation, noisy class labels play different roles in the foregroundbackground sub-task and the foreground-instance sub-task.
+Hence, on the one hand, the noise-robust loss (e.g., symmetric loss) is used to prevent incorrect gradient guidance for the foreground-instance sub-task.
+On the other hand, standard cross entropy loss is used to fully exploit correct gradient guidance for the foreground-background sub-task.
+Extensive experiments conducted with three popular datasets (i.e., Pascal VOC, Cityscapes and COCO) have demonstrated the effectiveness of our method in a wide range of noisy class labels scenarios.

 The project is based on mmdetection v2.2.0.
 More details will be released!
 Main results in the paper are based on older mmdetection (v1.0rc0).

 ## Installtion